 It’s no secret that poor sleep and the resulting fatigue makes us less healthy and less productive in the short & long term.
 What fewer people realize is that the light we’re exposed to plays a huge role in our ability to sleep.
 Red light therapy has been found in numerous clinical studies to promote better sleep, and there’s a huge base of research showing that 7-8 hours a night for adults is not just a luxury, but a must for people seeking optimal performance and recovery.

-Taken together with the chorus of health and fitness experts who are reporting better sleep with red light therapy, it’s clear that Joovv can help with your zzzzzzz.
+Taken together with the chorus of health and fitness experts who are reporting better sleep with red light therapy, it’s quite likely that Joovv can help with your zzzzzzz.

 Scientific Sources & Medical References: